martinohanlon/pgzero-pong/README.md

 # Pygame Zero - Pong

-A fork of a basic Pong game in Python/pygame zero written by Martin O'Hanlon (martin@ohanlonweb.com) [www.stuffaboutcode.com](http://www.stuffaboutcode.com) for the version this program is based on.
+A fork of a basic Pong game in Python/pygame zero written by Martin O'Hanlon (martin@ohanlonweb.com) [www.stuffaboutcode.com](http://www.stuffaboutcode.com).
+Thanks go to him for the version this program is based on.

 ![pong - gameplay](pong-ingamescreen.png)